Immerse yourself in art and culture at these fantastic museums in Baltimore.

 - Address: 901 W Pratt St, Baltimore, MD 21223 | Website

 The Baltimore and Ohio Railroad Museum tells the history of one of the nation’s most important industries.
-You can learn about the development of early railroading and how it changed the culture of America forever.
+This family-friendly exploration offers a deep dive into the development of early railroading and how it changed the culture of America forever.
+Be sure to plan ahead, as this popular attraction can get crowded and have long lines.

 The Irish Railroad Workers Museum